AlicanAkkus/alicanakkus.github.io/_posts/docker/2017-05-15-docker-compose.md

 **app** service depended to db and redis.
 Docker engine, firstly run the depended containers and then run the others.

 I hope this blog is useful for you.
-See you next posts.
+See you at next posts.

 > Alican Akkus.